CodingLawyersClub/todo-instructions/README.md

 Cool!
 So we have the skeleton of our endpoint.
 Let's start filling it in :).

 First let's put in something called a `try...catch`.
 These are really useful for error handling.
-Add the following code inside of the method:
+Add the following code inside of the method (so below the line that starts `router.post...` and above the `});`:

 ```
 try {